Amir-A-23/dev-portfolio/README.md

 # Web Portfolio

-My current web porfolio displaying my experience and skillset.
+My current web portfolio displaying my experience and skillset.
 Built using React and deployed using Firebase.
 Visit at: https://amir-portfolio.web.app/